cosmos/sdk-tutorials/academy/xl-cosmjs/with-keplr.md

 }
 ```

-Detecting Keplr can be done at any time, but in our case we do it in `onSendClicked` to keep the number of functions low for this exercise.
+Detecting Keplr can be done at any time, but to keep the number of functions low for this exercise do it in `onSendClicked`.
 You want to avoid detecting Keplr on page load if not absolutely necessary.
 This is generally considered bad user experience for users who might just want to browse your page and not interact with it.
 Replace the `onSendClicked` with the following:

 ```typescript
 onSendClicked = async(e: MouseEvent<HTMLButtonElement>) => {